polarhive/UE23CS/src/UE23CS342AA3/IoT.md

 Importance: Determines the physical layout of devices.
 Affects the cost and topology of deployment (e.g., mesh vs star).

-> Example: • Zigbee: ~10–100 meters indoors. • LoRaWAN: Up to 10–15 km in rural areas.
+> Example: **Zigbee**: ~10–100 meters indoors. **LoRaWAN**: Up to 10–15 km in rural areas.

 ### Power Consumption

 The amount of electrical power a communication module uses during operation.
 Measured in milliwatts (mW) or joules per bit.
-Importance: • Critical for battery-powered and energy-harvesting IoT nodes. • High power usage = frequent charging or larger batteries. ☞ Example: • BLE: Low power for fitness bands. • Wi-Fi: High power, suited for plugged-in devices
+Importance: Critical for battery-powered and energy-harvesting IoT nodes. • High power usage = frequent charging or larger batteries. ☞ Example: • BLE: Low power for fitness bands. • Wi-Fi: High power, suited for plugged-in devices

 ### Scalability